 When you and your partner know what it takes to prevent accidental pregnancies and STIs, the sex will be that much better.
 (Trust us.)
 Welcome to the Guy’s Guide.
 It’s Sexual Health 101, and we made it just for you.

 Got questions?
 Don’t be afraid to ask.
-You can ask your doctor some pretty crazy questions (they’ve heard it all), or text the BrdsNBz text line.
+You can ask your doctor some pretty crazy questions (they’ve heard it all).

 Cool?
 Let’s get started!

 Got Questions?
 Health Pros Are Here For You

 If you have questions about acne, growth spurts, nutrition or any other health topics, ask your doctor!
 Doctors are more than willing to help; it’s what they do!